karthik-srinivasan-17/FlexionCodeReview/README.md

 6) Open any browser and go to "http://YourWebServerDNS:8080/UnitConversion-2.0/", You should see a HTML page which "This is index.html".
 This confirms backend application is running properly. ( Please note that "YourWebServerDNS" in the URL is the hostname of prod server, please change it accordingly)

 Front End Application.
-1) Open command prompt or terminal or explorer, Go to ${YourCopiedDirectory}\FlexionCodeReview\src\main\ui\src folder, Under the folder, please open the file "environment.prod.ts" using notepad or vi editor or any editor of your choice.
+1) Open command prompt or terminal or explorer, Go to ${YourCopiedDirectory}\FlexionCodeReview\src\main\ui\src\environments folder, Under the folder, please open the file "environment.prod.ts" using notepad or vi editor or any editor of your choice.
 2) Change the apiUrl to above URL where the WAR file was deployed like  "apiUrl": "http://YourWebServerDNS:8080/UnitConversion-2.0".
 (Please note that "YourWebServerDNS" in the URL is the hostname of prod server, please change it accordingly)
 3) Open command prompt or terminal, go to ${YourCopiedDirectory}\FlexionCodeReview\src\main\ui